-The Foundation has a robust management and governance structure in place to monitor and maintain the primary endowment portfolio (the "Endowment") of \$1,148.4 million at March 31, 2022 which represents 92% of the charity's total assets (2021 - \$1,102.4 million, 91% of total assets).
-The Foundation's primary objective is to earn a rate of return over the long term that inflation-protects grants from the Endowment.
+The Foundation has a robust management and governance structure in place to monitor and maintain the primary endowment portfolio (the "Endowment") of \$1,188.8 million at March 31, 2023, which represents 90% of the charity's total assets (2022 - \$1,148.4 million, 92% of total assets).
+The Foundation's primary objective is to earn a rate of return over the long term that preserves the Endowment's purchasing power while maximizing financial support to the charitable community.